Meet Our Camp Staff

 Master carpenter and maintenance guru, Tim, looks after our 70 buildings and many other features of the HVC facility.
 When not building a new art studio, upgrading our beautiful old red barn or solving a mysterious plumbing problem, Tim can be found giving staff sailing lessons on their evenings off.

-Camp's Program Directors (PD's) work closely with Peter & Meg on all aspects of staff training and daily life at HVC.
-Each acts as "director contact" for cabin groups, providing ongoing support and advice.
-Program Directors also supervise program areas such as arts, sports, horses, etc. And the PD's are a major presence at HV's special activities and evening programs.
-Additional "key staff" TBA and some photos to follow.
+HV's Program Directors (PD's) work closely with Peter & Meg on all aspects of staff training and daily life at HVC.
+Each acts as "director contact" for cabin groups, providing ongoing support and training.
+PD's also supervise program areas such as arts, sports, horses, etc. And they are a major presence at HV's special events and evening programs.

 Year-Round Office Staff